sdnit-se/Terraform-EC2-Instances/README.md

 # Terraform-EC2-Instances

 This repo is used to deploy EC2 instances on your AWS account using Terraform.
-It creates a custom VPC, Security Group, Private and Public Subnet (you will need to specify), Internet Gateway, NAT Gateway, Route Tables fetches latest AMI-ID using aws_ssm_parametar data block and deploys EC2 instances using these parametars.
+It creates a custom VPC, Security Group, fetches latest AMI-ID using aws_ssm_parametar data block and deploys EC2 instances using these parametars.

 This code will work regardless of the region and the number of instances.